 With the design works HAW wants to open a cultural space that goes beyond the pure function and form of things.
 For consumer goods structure spaces for action.
 HAW says: "As a designer I design these spaces of action.
 The user, in turn, is given the chance to establish a cognitive, emotional and personal connection to the object, he learns something about the manufacturing context and beyond.
 With him, an awareness of the existing production conditions is created, perhaps even responsibility.
 In this way, design creates cultural and social added value."

-On the occasion of the exhibition a catalogue of the same name will be published by Verlag für moderne Kunst.
+On the occasion of the exhibition a catalogue of the same name is published.

 U-Bahn: Potsdamer Platz